-The Leadership Team that developed this Plan and the municipal leaders that lead create the budget is separate.
+The Leadership Team that developed this Plan and the municipal leaders that create the budget are separate groups.
 However, when it comes to achieving the plan goals, both need to understand that working in tandem is crucial to the successful implementation of the plan goals and objectives.